nilsso/nilsso.github.io-src/pages/music/theory/index.md

 a\equiv b\bmod n.
 $$

-In the example above we saw that there are an infinite number of numbers congruent to -5 modulo 12.
+In the example above we saw that there is an infinite amount of remainders congruent to -5 modulo
-Instead of listing them out (which might take a while, since there's an infinite number of them), we call this set of congruent integers the *congruence class* of 5 modulo 12, and denote it:
+12. Instead of listing them out (which might take a while, since there's an infinite number of them), we call this set of congruent integers the *congruence class* of 5 modulo 12, and denote it:

 $$
 [5]_{12} = \{\ldots,19,7,‐5,‐17,‐29,\ldots\}.